Namo Buddhaya, Namo Dharmaya, Namo Sanghaya,

 When Thanksgiving returns, everyone has free time to reunite happily with family to eat, relax, and discuss business.

-B) Thanksgiving has been present in Buddhism around 2611 B.C.E., years until now (624 B.C.E. – 35 (Enlightenment year of the Buddha) = 589 + 2022 = 2611).
-In the Second Week, after having attained full enlightenment under the Bodhi tree, where the Vajra Seating was immobile, from a distance, the Buddha looked and gave thanks and gratitude to the Bodhi tree to express the deep meaning of protecting the natural environment, and spoke the different kinds of gratitude in Buddhism.
-Please see the summary below.
+In the Second Week, after having attained full enlightenment under the Bodhi tree, where the Vajra Seating was immobile, from a distance, the Buddha had an unwavering look and deep gratitude towards the Bodhi tree that sheltered him from the rain and sun to show the profound meaning of protecting the natural environment.
+At the same time, he talked about different types of gratitude in Buddhism.
+Please see the summary section below as follows:

 Venerable Thích Trừng Sỹ took this picture for souvenir in the Buddha’s second week at Bodhgaya in 2005 when he studied in Delhi University and had a good chance to visit and pilgrim there.

-Thanksgiving always goes together with the meanings of “Gratitude and grateful Remembrance” of living things and living beings in the world.
+Thanksgiving always goes together with the meaning of “Gratitude and grateful Remembrance” of living things and living beings in the world.

 Indeed, when we say “Thanksgiving,” we immediately think about our duties and responsibilities for “Gratitude – Gratefulness,” or “Thankfulness” between this generation and previous generation, between living people and dead people, between givers and receivers, between inherited people and connected people, and vice versa, etc.